Foundations

 Physics, redefined

-Physics is the science of protocols.
-Each discipline reverse-engineers the internal process of some class of interactions: electromagnetism = proton-proton protocol; neuroscience = neuron-neuron protocol; cosmology = the protocol of the One Interaction.
+Physics is the science of Propagations.
+Each discipline reverse-engineers the propagation path of some class of interactions: electromagnetism the proton–proton path; neuroscience the neuron-chain path; cosmology the path of the One Interaction.

 4. Mass